• Born Eunuchs

 A scholarly response on what the Hebrew and Aramaic Bible says concerning LGBTI people.

 Mobile or Tablet View: If you click on the Bible reference, just click on the back "button" on your Android phone or the back "arrow" on your Tablet to return to my website.
 (Sorry, I don't know what the button looks like on an iphone or ipad).
+Please download and add the Bible Scripture Tagger Chrome Extension.
+That way you can still see the Bible reference verses during any INTERVAL between when I republish my website with the updates and the re-adding of the Bible Reference Tagger later.

 Greek, Latin & KJV Deception